MarlonGrandy/RoseBudThorn/README.md

 - Nurture their 'Buds' or opportunities
 - Address the 'Thorns' or challenges

-Our unique textbot not only prompts users to move forward but also to reflect on their journey, ensuring every aspect is cherished.
+This textbot not only prompts users to move forward but also to reflect on their journey, ensuring every aspect is cherished.

 ## Getting Started